jcs224/faktory_worker_php5/README.md

 # Faktory PHP 5 Library
 Faktory job queue library for PHP.
 Compatible with PHP 5.6 (and maybe lower, but untested)

-Most of the code is forked from the [Official PHP library](https://github.com/basekit/faktory_worker_php).
+Most of the code is forked from the [7.1 PHP library](https://github.com/basekit/faktory_worker_php).

 ### Supported Faktory versions
 - 0.9.7